yuancoins/Yuancoin-Source/README.md

 --------

 yuancoin is a PoS-based cryptocurrency.
-Yuancoin is an ambicious project you never seen.
+Yuancoin is an ambicious project  you have never seen.
 The first goal is to produce a movie based on an manga/anime.
-A real one, an movie who cares about the quality and the respect of the original story.
+A real one, a movie who cares about the quality and the respect of the original story.

 We will start with a movie based on OnePiece from Eiichiro Oda and after that we will create a vote system to choose the next manga / anime